 It’s important that if you use a credit card to fund your business that you follow specific best practices.
 This will help you better manage your cash flow and your working capital expenditures and will ensure you have enough money to repay your credit card bills over time.
 The result is a financially healthy company.

-Below is a list of the 5 steps needed to use a credit card to fund your business:
+Below is a list of seven tips for how to use a credit card to fund your business:

 1. Treat Your Credit Card Like a Loan

-When you use a credit card, only minimum payments are required and there’s often a 0% intro APR period, making it tempting to let your balances pile up.
+When you use a credit card, only minimum payments are required and there’s often a 0 percent introductory APR period, making it tempting to let your balances pile up.
 This differs from a traditional small business loan where you’re obligated to repay with regular installments of principal plus interest.

-Even with 0% intro APR, it’s important to treat credit card financing as a loan and make regular payments to keep your balance in check.
+Even with 0 percent introductory APR, it’s important to treat credit card financing as a loan and make regular payments to keep your balance in check.
 Otherwise, you will significantly increase your interest burden and the amount of money you owe.
 You could also end up hurting your personal credit score.

 2. Take Advantage of Balance Transfers

-Roughly 50% of all small businesses have credit card debt.
-Balance transfers let you consolidate small business debt and transfer all your balances over to one low-interest or 0% intro APR card.
+Roughly 50 percent of all small businesses have credit card debt.
+Balance transfers let you consolidate small business debt and transfer all your balances over to one low-interest or 0 percent introductory APR card.
 This can help you save money on interest and gives you more flexibility when making repayments on your outstanding balances.

-This is especially beneficial when you have a 0% introductory APR small business credit card.
-Typically, these cards won’t charge any interest on balance transfers as well as not charge balance transfer fees during the intro period.
+This is especially beneficial when you have a 0 percent introductory APR small business credit card.
+Typically, these cards won’t charge any interest on balance transfers as well as not charge balance transfer fees during the introductory period.
 This gives you the chance to transfer interest-bearing balances to cards that don’t charge interest.

 3. Make Sure You Can Afford Annual Fees

-However, there are some business credit cards that charge annual fees as high as $450+.
-These cards will typically offer more robust introductory offers and ongoing cash back and rewards programs, helping the card pay for itself and more.
+However, there are some business credit cards that charge annual fees as high as $450 or more.
+These cards will typically offer more robust introductory offers and ongoing cashback and rewards programs, helping the card pay for itself and more.
 Business credit cards with a fee are typically used by more mature companies that can afford it and put the rewards to good use.

-- The portion of your business budget that will go towards paying off the credit card bill each month
+- The portion of your business budget that will go toward paying off the credit card bill each month

 5. Use Specific Cards for Specific Expenses

 Small business credit cards are typically made to work well for a specific purpose.
-For example, a cash back rewards card might offer higher cash back rewards for office-related purchases.
-A rewards point card might incentivize with 2x miles that are redeemable for travel expenses.
-You’ll want to use each of these cards to it maximizes its cash back and rewards.
+For example, a cashback rewards card might offer higher cashback rewards for office-related purchases.
+A rewards point card might incentivize with two times the miles that are redeemable for travel expenses.
+You’ll want to use each of these cards to it maximizes its cashback and rewards.

 Other cards like fuel cards and fleet cards offer rewards that are specific to gas and gas-related purchases.
-However, the best credit card to fund your business is one that offers a long intro period of 0% APR on purchases and balance transfers.
+However, the best credit card to fund your business is one that offers a long introductory period of 0 percent APR on purchases and balance transfers.
 It’s important to use one of these cards before looking at the specific rewards of individual cards.

-Keep in mind that just because you have a higher credit line doesn’t mean you have to use it.
-In fact, having a higher credit limit without using it decreases your credit utilization ratio and increases your total debt limit, both of which can have a positive impact on your credit score.
+If your provider doesn’t increase your credit limit within five or six months of opening your account, call or email them.
+If you have a history of on-time payments, the issuer may increase your credit line to keep you as a customer.
+Remember that just because you have a higher credit line doesn’t mean you have to use it.
+In fact, having a higher credit limit without using it decreases your credit utilization ratio, which helps your credit score.

 Business credit cards also come with several advantages.
 They typically offer higher credit lines and are a natural choice as your business outgrows the limit on personal credit cards.
 Business cards can also shield your personal credit score and help build up your business credit score.
 Lastly, you can only charge business expenses to a business credit card, forcing you to separate your business and personal expenses.

-The best time to use a credit card to fund your business is when you need capital with a 0% introductory period or when you want access to a flexible credit line.
-Startup companies, high growth organizations, and more mature businesses all typically use a credit card to fund themselves at one point or another.
+The best time to use a credit card to fund your business is when you need capital with a 0 percent introductory period or when you want access to a flexible credit line.
+Startup companies, high-growth organizations and more mature businesses all typically use a credit card to fund themselves at one point or another.